by Cody Granrud

 A great example of the strengths in our community is the successful fund-raising for the feature film that Article 15 Clothing and Ranger Up are collaborating together to make: Range 15.
 This project is an Indiegogo phenomenon, but its success has generated criticism.

-Even within the comments on an article written in the Army Times, people began complaining; apparently they are upset that the movie has such a strong backing.
+Even within the comments on an article written in the Army Times, people began complaining; apparently, they are upset that the movie has such strong backing.
 The complaints stem from the feeling that the veteran community is entitled to the money raised for the Range 15 project.

 As veterans we put our lives on the line to protect America and her principles, so why do so many of us feel entitled to have something for nothing?
 Why are we attacking other veterans because they have ambition, and are willing to set goals and go out and achieve them?
 This goes against everything we fought for.
 Instead of supporting and looking to successful veterans as role models people tear them down and criticize them for not giving every single dime back to the community.